PrismarineJS/prismarine-chunk/README.md

 That function is faster than iterating and calling the setBlock* manually.
 It is useful to generate a whole chunk and load a whole chunk.

+#### Chunk.version

+returns the version the chunk loader was called with

 #### Chunk.getBlock(pos)

 Get the [Block](https://github.com/PrismarineJS/prismarine-block) at [pos](https://github.com/andrewrk/node-vec3)